 Sabbatical Officers

-The Students’ Union is led by four elected Sabbatical Officers who work full-time in the SU for a year.
+The Students’ Union is led by four elected (often known as Sabbs) who work full-time in the SU for a year.
 They are student representatives who are responsible for ensuring students are at the heart of everything the SU and University do.
 They are also trustees of the Students’ Union.

-Sabbs get to run campaigns and lobby for changes that impact the lives of students, and often these campaigns are based on what is listed in their manifestos.
-This could be on various issues, such as cost of living, wellbeing and mental health, student safety, and accessible education.
+Sabbs get to run campaigns and lobby for changes that impact the lives of students, and these campaigns and projects are based on what is listed in the ‘top 20’ which come from your feedback as students at Royal Holloway.
+This could be on various issues, such as cost of living, wellbeing and mental health, student safety, and accessible education – it all comes down to what you vote on during the Leadership Elections to form Priority 8!

-They also sit on various University committees where they act as student representatives.
-The officers can then hold the University to account by ensuring decisions made are in the best interests of students.
-This includes some of the most senior University meetings such as College Council and Academic Board.
+They also sit on various University committees where they act as student representatives and hold the University to account by ensuring decisions made are in the best interests of students.
+This includes some of the most senior University meetings such as Council and Academic Board.
 As well as this, the Sabbs are trustees of the Students’ Union, alongside three student trustees and five external trustees.
 This means they are legally responsible for everything the Union does as well as setting out the SU’s strategic direction.
 The team also sit on subcommittees such as the Management Committee where they can feed into decisions made by the Students’ Union.

 Save the date(s)